 GoBD stands for "Principles for the proper management and storage of books, records and documents in electronic form and for data access".
-It regulates:
+It regulates the following:

 What is considered a data processing system

-According to this, a data processing system includes all systems that are operated as main and secondary systems.
+Accordingly, a data processing system includes all systems that are operated as main and auxiliary systems.
 This also includes ERP systems with integrated financial accounting like SAP Business One.
-However, other systems are also included with it.
+However, other systems are also included.
 This also includes cash register systems, systems for payment transactions, data archives, etc.

 Obligation to account for receipts

-Booking vouchers must contain information on the account assignment and the date of the booking.
-Classification criteria for filing must also be derivable.
-Electronic receipts must have a link to the record containing this information.
+Posting documents must contain information on the account assignment and the date of the posting.
+It must also be possible to derive organisation criteria for filing.
+Electronic documents must have a link to the data record with this information.

-With regard to electronic vouchers, procedural documentation must be filed on how vouchers are processed.
+With regard to electronic receipts, the way in which receipts are processed must be set out in procedural documentation.
 This includes receipt, processing, output and storage.

 GoBD appears in the following SAP B1 blog articles